 Day 03: Delhi/Varanasi (Flight)

-Overnight: ITC Mughal, Agra – A Starwood Luxury Collection Hotel (2 nights) (B, D)
+Overnight: Taj Hotel & Convention Centre (2 nights) (B, D)

-We start our day with a visit to one of the most well-known wonders of the world, the Taj Mahal*.
-An immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Mughal emperor Shah Jahan in memory of his favourite wife, the Taj Mahal is the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.
-Situated on the right bank of the Yamuna in a vast Mogul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.
-We then visit Agra Fort*.
-This powerful fortress of red sandstone encompasses, within its 2.5-km-long enclosure walls, the imperial city of the Mughal rulers.
-It comprises many fairy-tale palaces, such as the Jahangir Palace and the Khas Mahal, built by Shah Jahan; audience halls, such as the Diwan-i-Khas; and two very beautiful mosques.
-We also visit Fatehpur Sikri*.
-Built during the second half of the 16th century by the Emperor Akbar, the City of Victory was the capital of the Mughal Empire for only some 10 years.
-The complex of monuments and temples, all in a uniform architectural style, includes one of the largest mosques in India, the Jama Masjid and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.
-(B, D)
+We start our day with a sunrise visit to one of the most well-known wonders of the world, the Taj Mahal*.
+An immense mausoleum of white marble, built between 1631 and 1648.
+Built by the Moghul Emperor, Shah Jahan in memory of his favourite wife, Mumtaz Mahal, the Taj Mahal is the jewel of Muslim art in India and a universally admired masterpiece of world heritage.
+Situated on the right bank of the Yamuna in a vast Moghul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.
+After visiting the Taj Mahal, we return to our hotel for breakfast.
+Following some rest time, we visit Agra Fort*.
+This powerful fortress of red sandstone encompasses the spectacular imperial city of the Moghul rulers.
+Explore fairy-tale palaces, audience halls and two very beautiful mosques.

 Day 07: Agra/Ranthambore (Drive)